solo-io/workshops/gloo-edge/README.md

 /opt/google/chrome/chrome http://echo.solo.io
 ```

-And sure enough you should see the static text "version-1"
+And sure enough, you should see the static text "version-1".

 ### Gloo Edge configuration to route traffic to a workload